 Important: Do not clear the IBM embedded Security Subsystem while UVM protection is enabled.
 If you do, you will be completely locked out of the system.
-To clear UVM protection, open the Administrator Utility and clear the Replace the standard Windows logon with UVM's secure logon check box.
+To clear UVM protection, open the Administrator Utility and clear the Enable Windows logon replacement check box.
 You must restart the computer before UVM protection for the system logon is disabled.